PrinceMoria/terminal/README.md

-# terminal
+# terminal.
+What is it?
-Moderation Bot, for Discord.
+A Moderation Bot, made for Discord.
 Coded in Javascript.

+# Who created terminal?
+square#1255, speed#5496

+# Future plans?
+We plan to expand and create more commands for terminal.
+You may help us by posting issues, and creating Pull requests.

-Current Commands:
+# Current commands
-none so far
+None.